onap/vnfrqts-requirements/docs/Chapter8/VES_Registraion_3_2.rst

-The goal of the YAML is to completely describe the processing of VNF events in a way that can be compiled or interpreted by applications across a Service Provider’s infrastructure.
+The goal of the YAML is to completely describe the processing of VNF events in a way that can be compiled or interpreted by applications across a Service Provider's infrastructure.

 Relation to the Common Event Format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~